Top recommended travel cameras (smartphone, pocketsize, midsize, DSLR, full frame) as of March 2019.

 Although expensive, the best & brightest pocketable 8x-zoom camera is now the

-Since Sony RX100M6 is very expensive, consider the following cheaper options (best travel zooms shown first):
+If Sony RX100M6 seems too costly, consider the following cheaper travel zooms (best shown first):

 - Panasonic Lumix DSC-ZS100 (2016, 11 oz, 25-250mm equivalent lens f/2.8-5.9).
 Read my ZS100 review.